Amphetamines

 Illicit amphetamine is usually sold as 'grams' or in a paper wrap.
 If the drug is snorted - a razor blade will be used to chop it on a hard level surface such as a mirror or a sheet of glass or a tile.
 A tube or rolled banknote will be used as a 'pipe'.
 If injected: syringe and needle, water, tourniquet.
 If smoked: matches and tinfoil.

-Diverted from manufacturers, pharmacies, GPs, or made in clandestine laboratories in Britain and elsewhere and distributed through the illicit drug market.
+Made in clandestine laboratories in Britain and elsewhere and distributed through the illicit drug market.

 Most areas of the UK have 'street agencies' or projects (sometimes called community drug services or community drug teams) which offer a range of services including information and advice, counselling, needle exchanges and sometimes support groups and complementary therapies such as acupuncture.
 The increase in stimulant use has led to some agencies offering specialist counselling, cognitive behaviour therapy, acupuncture and other alternative therapies and prescribing of anti-depressants, and also possible referral to residential rehabilitation.
 Some services have extended working hours and may offer weekend support.
 GPs and possibly the local hospital A&E department can make referrals to specialist drug services as well as general medical services, information and advice often in partnership with a drug agency or Drug Dependency Unit.